i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/administration/parameters/media-Media.md

 ### Synchronizing the images

-To synchronize one or more images in the Centreon medias:
+To synchronize one or more images in the i-Verix medias:

 1. Copy your images in the image folder (the images may be situated in folders)
 2. Make sure that the user who executes your web server has the read rights on